JulianMcOmie/CabinVisuals/src/lib/synthesizers/SYNTHESIZER_CREATION.md

 ## `VisualObjectEngine` Tips

-*   **Implicit Instance**: By default, `defineObject` creates *one* visual object.
-To make this object change with MIDI notes, use modifiers like applyADSR or applyPhysicsEnvelope, and apply those modifiers to the desired property to be affected (e.g. opacity)
+*   **Implicit Instance**: By default, `defineObject` creates *one* visual object per triggering MIDI note.
 *   **`.when(conditionFn)`**: Use this *before* defining mappings if the entire object definition should only apply to notes meeting specific criteria (e.g., certain pitch range).
 Rarely needed.
 *   **`.forEachInstance(generatorFn)`**: Use this to create *multiple* visual objects from a *single* MIDI note.
-Do not use this if you don't need this functionality - do NOT pass in a blank array to use this.
-    *   The `generatorFn` runs *after* the parent level's mappings are calculated and receives the parent's `MappingContext`.
+    *   The `generatorFn` runs *after* the parent level's mappers are calculated.
+It receives the parent's `MappingContext` as its argument (let's call it `parentCtx`).
+    *   Inside the generator, access the parent's calculated properties via `parentCtx.calculatedProperties` (e.g., `parentCtx.calculatedProperties.position`).
     *   It should return an array of `InstanceData` objects (`{ [key: string]: any }`).
-Each object represents one new instance.
+Each object represents one new instance, and the data within is passed to the child level.
-    *   Mappings defined *after* `.forEachInstance` apply to these new child instances and can access the `instanceData` via `ctx.instanceData`.
+    *   Mappings defined *after* `.forEachInstance` apply to these new child instances and receive their own `MappingContext` (let's call it `childCtx`), which contains the corresponding `instanceData` via `childCtx.instanceData`.
-*   **Modifiers (`applyADSR`, `applyPhysicsEnvelope`)**: These apply to the instances generated by the level *immediately preceding* the modifier call.
+*   **Modifiers (`applyADSR`, `applyPhysicsEnvelope`)**: These apply modifications based on note timing or physics simulations.
-    *   `ctx.adsrAmplitude` (0-1) becomes available in subsequent mapping functions.
+    *   `applyADSR`: Takes an `ADSRConfig` or a function returning one (`ADSRConfigFn`).
+Provides `ctx.adsrAmplitude` (0-1) and `ctx.adsrPhase` in subsequent mapping functions.
+Useful for controlling properties like opacity or scale based on a traditional envelope.
-    *   `ctx.physicsValue` becomes available, representing the cumulative output of the physics simulation triggered by *all* notes matching the definition's `.when` condition.
+    *   `applyPhysicsEnvelope`: **Note:** The current implementation runs a **damped harmonic oscillator** simulation (`PhysicsUtils.calculateDampedOscillator`).
+It takes a `PhysicsEnvelopeConfig` (or function returning one) with `tension`, `friction`, and `initialVelocity`.
+The cumulative result of this simulation across all triggering notes is available in `ctx.physicsValue`.
+This is useful for springy/oscillating effects, but **not** for simple gravity/lifetime simulations.
+        *   **For simple fades or motion:** It's often easier to implement these directly in mappers (e.g., `withOpacity`, `withPosition`) using `ctx.timeSinceNoteStart`, `ctx.noteProgressPercent`, and synthesizer properties (like a custom `lifetime` property), rather than using `applyPhysicsEnvelope`.

-*   **Note on Object Properties:** The engine provides common `.with...` methods (e.g., `.withPosition`, `.withScale`, `.withColor`, `.withOpacity`).
+*   **Note on Object Properties:** The engine provides common `.with...` methods.
 Not all potential `VisualObject` properties (like `emissiveIntensity`) have dedicated methods.
-Setting these might require using `.forEachInstance` and manually constructing parts of the object data, or potentially modifying the `VisualObjectEngine` itself.
+Setting these requires post-processing.

-*   **Post-Processing for Complex Properties:** For properties not handled by the engine's built-in mappers (e.g., `emissive`, `emissiveIntensity`), a common pattern is to override the `getObjectsAtTime` method in your synthesizer.
-Inside the override:
+*   **Post-Processing for Complex Properties:** For properties not handled by the engine's built-in mappers (e.g., `emissive`, `emissiveIntensity`), override the `getObjectsAtTime` method in your synthesizer:
-    1. Call `this.engine.getObjectsAtTime(...)` to get the base visual objects processed by your defined mappers.
+    1. Call `this.engine.getObjectsAtTime(...)` to get the base visual objects.
     2. Iterate over the returned objects.
-    3. For each object, calculate and add the missing properties (e.g., setting `emissive` based on the object's `color`, and `emissiveIntensity` based on a synth property and the object's `opacity`).
+    3. For each object, calculate and add/modify the missing properties (e.g., setting `emissive` based on `color`, and `emissiveIntensity` based on a synth property and `opacity`).
-    4. Return the modified array of visual objects.
+    4. Return the modified array.

     ```typescript
-    // Example overriding getObjectsAtTime
+    // Example overriding getObjectsAtTime for emissive glow
     getObjectsAtTime(time: number, midiBlocks: MIDIBlock[], bpm: number): VisualObject[] {
-        // (Optional: calculate min/max pitch here if needed for dynamic mapping)
-        // ...

-        // Get base objects from the engine
         const baseObjects = this.engine.getObjectsAtTime(time, midiBlocks, bpm);

-        // Post-process to add emissive properties
         const processedObjects = baseObjects.map(obj => {
+            // Ensure required base properties exist
             if (!obj.properties || obj.properties.opacity === undefined || !obj.properties.color) {
-                return obj; // Skip if essential properties are missing
+                return obj;
             }

-            const baseIntensity = this.getPropertyValue<number>('myGlowIntensityProp') ??
+            const baseIntensity = this.getPropertyValue<number>('glowIntensityProp') ??
 1.0;
+            // Prevent glow when opacity is effectively zero
+            const effectiveOpacity = obj.properties.opacity < 0.01 ?
+0 : obj.properties.opacity;
-            const intensity = baseIntensity * obj.properties.opacity;
+            const intensity = baseIntensity * effectiveOpacity;

             return {
                 ...obj,
                 properties: {
                     ...obj.properties,
-                    emissive: obj.properties.color, // Set emissive color based on object color
+                    emissive: obj.properties.color, // Use object color for glow
-                    emissiveIntensity: intensity > 0.01 ? intensity : 0 // Set intensity based on property & opacity
+                    emissiveIntensity: intensity    // Scale glow with opacity
                 }
             };
         });